Blockchain Infrastructure for Fintechs

 How does compliance work in practice?

 Transaction screening, OFAC checks, and allowlists run at the sequencer layer, before a transaction is processed, not as a post-processing audit.
 Non-compliant transactions never enter the system.
+The compliance architecture is the same one Bitpanda used for its EU-regulated Vision Chain deployment.

 How long does it take to deploy?

 6 to 8 weeks from decision to production with OP Enterprise managed infrastructure.
-The engineering work itself runs approximately 4 to 6 weeks.
+The engineering work itself runs 4 to 6 weeks.
 The time constraint is typically partner integrations: stablecoin issuer agreements, bridge configuration, and compliance review.
 OP Enterprise's partner network compresses these timelines.

 What stablecoins can run on my infrastructure?